 AC Marriott, San Juan

 The perfect end to a tropical meal in Puerto Rico: piña colada dessert.
 If your sweet tooth is looking for an adventure, head to the AC Marriott's rooftop.
-Chef Dennys Rosario Brignoni encapsulates the essence of the island with a dessert rooted in tradition.
-A bed of fresh pineapple compote sits beneath a ponqué or spongy vanilla cake topped with a refreshingly smooth coconut moose.
+Chef Dennys Rosario Brignoni encapsulates the essence of the Island with a dessert rooted in tradition.
+A bed of fresh pineapple compote sits beneath a ponqué or spongy vanilla cake topped with a refreshingly smooth coconut mousse.
 All these ingredients are served in a cocktail-type glass and garnished with toasted coconut zest and a Maraschino cherry.
 Doesn't this scream island vibes?

 Want to live the Colada Culture?